Adult Learning Service privacy notice

 - Necessary for employment, social security and social protection

 - Necessary for archiving, research and statistical purposes

 Learner information may be shared with third parties for education, training, employment and well-being related purposes, including for research.
 This will only take place where the law allows it and the sharing is in compliance with data protection legislation.

 The English European Social Fund (ESF) Managing Authority (or agents acting on its behalf) may contact you in order for them to carry out research and evaluation to inform the effectiveness of training.

 We routinely share learner information with:

-- The Secretary of State for Education acting through the Education and Skills Funding Agency (ESFA) to fulfil our contractual duties linked to delivery of education and training.
+- The Secretary of State for Education acting through the Education and Skills Funding Agency (ESFA) and the Greater Manchester Combined Authority (GMCA) to fulfil our contractual duties linked to delivery of education and training.

 - External organisations in relation to examination and accreditation process, for example awarding organisations, JCQ and Ofqual

 - Student Loan Company for the purpose of monitoring loan applications